I2Tunimib/I2T-docs/docs/backend/services-aggregator.md

 ---

 # External services aggregator
 Many services might be available to perform operations required for the Semantic Enrichment of a table.
-For ex- ample, multiple services can provide their own logic to perform a STI approach and generate annotations for a given table.
+For example, multiple services can provide their own logic to perform a STI approach and generate annotations for a given table.
 Some other services might operate only on some of the annotation levels, i.e.: reconciliators that provide instance-level annotations for the table cells, or reconciliators that work on the schema-level annotation of the table, mapping columns to ontology concepts, determine the subject, named-entity, or literal column, or finding